A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Discussion

 If one has a priori knowledge of the problem to be solved, one may sample the domain selectively for $\mathbf{F}$, for example based on the emissive power for non-reflecting non-scattering problems, or based on the previous $\mathbf{j}$ for general dynamic problems, rather than the uniform sampling which was used in this paper.
 This could potentially allow a significant reduction in the number of samples necessary to accurately resolve the radiative transfer field.
 This importance sampling would be especially relevant for dynamic problems, where $\mathbf{F}$ needs to be updated for each time step, for example for convective transport of a fluid with spatially and temporally varying extinction $\beta$.

-The proposed transformation is not yet applicable to varying angular distributions of emission and reflection-scattering, since these are fixed from the ray tracing distributions used to obtain $\mathbf{F}$ (uniform for volumes and Lambertian for surfaces in this paper).
-A method to include such behaviour into the proposed transformation would be valuable and could broaden its applicability and generality.
+The proposed formulation is not applicable to varying angular distributions of emission and reflection-scattering, since these are fixed from the ray tracing distributions used to obtain $\mathbf{F}$ (uniform for volumes and Lambertian for surfaces in this paper).
+A method to include such behaviour into the proposed formulation would broaden its applicability and generality.

-The proposed transformation is a grey approximation and is not yet applicable to spectral problems, limiting the applicability to real-world problems.
+The proposed formulation is a grey approximation and is not applicable to spectral problems, limiting the applicability to real-world problems where wavelength-dependent radiative properties are significant.